acos-server/acos-pointandclick/README.md

 You can specify content (correct answers, feedback, etc.) either by providing a hand-written JSON file or by using XML notation (JSON is recommended).
 The JSON file must be placed in the same directory as the exercise XML file and named similarly to the XML file (e.g., exercise1.xml goes with exercise1.json).

+This content type uses CoffeeScript.
+The easiest way to make it work is to install CoffeeScript either globally or in the `acos-server` directory (`npm install coffeescript`) and to ensure that the `acos-server` automatically recognizes `.coffee` files.
+That is achieved by adding a line to the start of the `acos-server/app.js` file:
+`require('coffee-script/register');`.
+Alternatively, the CoffeeScript code could be compiled to JavaScript so that the deployment server does not require CoffeeScript at all.

 # Notation

+The content of the XML file is either an HTML fragment or a complete HTML document.
+It is parsed with an XML parser, hence it should be syntactically correct XML as well.
 The content must be wrapped in a single element.
 The following structure is valid:
 ```html
 <html>